 Claims Against Amazon

 Do you work in a warehouse or are you an ex-employee who has suffered a warehouse accident?
-If you have been injured due to an accident that wasn’t your fault, you could be entitled to claim compensation.
+If you have been injured due to an accident that wasn’t your fault, you could be entitled to claim personal injury compensation.

 Amazon Warehouse Accident Claims